 How is it possible that one type of technology has been used for so long?
 Well, there are many reasons why companies are so fond of it.

-This results in a high probability of reaching any customer, anywhere, at any time.
+SMS has a high probability of reaching any customer, anywhere, at any time.
 Can you name one communication channel with a wider reach?
 We certainly can’t think of any.

 Three things – it’s simple, has a huge reach and a high open rate.

 In times of emergency or rapid response, information needs to be readily available to ensure the best possible outcome.
-From severe weather warnings to municipal warnings, SMS can be used as a rapid mass outreach tool that can be put into action whenever a certain group of people needs to be informed.
+From severe weather warnings to municipal warnings, emergency SMS alerts can be used as a rapid mass outreach tool that can be put into action whenever a certain group of people needs to be informed.

 With a 98% open rate, of which 95% are opened within the first 5 minutes, SMS can deliver critical information in a timely manner.